paramveer1999/fractional-knapsack/README.md

 # fractional-knapsack

-## program for fractional knapsack which is easy to understand
+## program for fractional knapsack which is easy to understand and greedy method has been used.